MarkoJauregui/antipanicattack/README.md

 ![logo](src/assets/antipanicattacklogonegro.png)

 This is the repo for the Anti Panic Attack NFT Collection by 72dpi.
+(Rinkeby)

 72dpi looked to find intersections of color combinations that can become hypnotic to the viewers and invite them to zoom in and out while focusing, as a way of stimulating awareness and presence and in that way lower anxiety.